2023 Best Value International Studies Bachelor's Degree Schools in the New England Region

 Read full report on International Studies at Brandeis University

-With a ranking of #6, College of the Holy Cross did quite well on this year’s best value schools for international studies students working on their bachelor’s degree.
+College of the Holy Cross came in at #6 in this year’s edition of the Best Value International Studies Bachelor’s Degree Schools in the New England Region ranking.
 Holy Cross is a small private not-for-profit school located in the medium-sized city of Worcester.

 Holy Cross undergraduate students pay an average of $56,540 in tuition and fees each year.

-As a testament to the quality of education it offers, Holy Cross also is in the top 10% of our Best International Studies Bachelor’s Degree Schools in the New England Region ranking.
+Holy Cross excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best International Studies Bachelor’s Degree Schools in the New England Region list.

-Full International Studies at College of the Holy Cross Report
+Read full report on International Studies at College of the Holy Cross

 Read full report on International Studies at University of Vermont